wp-plugins/bepro-listings/readme.txt

 = TRANSLATIONS =

 Currently, this plugin supports, English, French, and Spanish.
+You can contribute other languages

 = INTRO VIDEO =